 David trusted this meant they were a credible site to do purchase his tractor from.
 He spoke with a live customer service person and was even provided with information about the tractor.
-The company produced the seller’s credentials, detailed information about the VIN number, a bill of sale, and other expected legal paperwork.
+The company produced the seller’s credentials, detailed information about the VIN number, a bill of sale, and other expected legal paperwork where he had to put down a lot of his information.
 The papers he received even had a “follow-up section” for any questions or concerns he might have.
 He felt confident and proceeded.

 According to consumer agencies and the Better Business Bureau, scams are increasing and becoming more crafty and complex.